 This fabulously simple apple crisp comes straight from my great-grandma’s recipe box.
 It is a great way to highlight everyone’s favorite fall fruit.

 It is a healthy treat that celebrates fall in a fabulous way.
-Great food from great-grandma’s kitchen to yours!
+So enjoy this special recipe straight from my great-grandma’s kitchen to yours!